sudhanshumukherjeexx/ride-docs/docs/09_automl.md

 | **Inertia**                | Sum of squared distances within clusters (used in elbow method) |
 | **Silhouette Score**       | Measures separation between clusters (ranges from -1 to 1)      |
 | **PCA Explained Variance** | Shows how much variance each principal component retains        |

+---
+### Recommended Reading

+- Blog: <a href="https://www.deepchecks.com/question/what-are-the-best-metrics-for-the-regression-model/" target="_blank" rel="noopener noreferrer">What are the Best Metrics for the Regression Model?</a>
+- Blog: <a href="https://medium.com/@mlmind/evaluation-metrics-for-classification-fc770511052d" target="_blank" rel="noopener noreferrer">Evaluation Metrics for Classification</a>